 - Manufacturing meth in a building with multiple homes, such as an apartment building or condominium

 The penalty for an aggravated drug charge will depend on the circumstances above and the schedule of the drug involved.
 There are five schedules of drugs, and each schedule is based on how addictive the substance is.
 Schedule I and II drugs have a high potential for abuse and could have more severe charges if they are found in your possession without a prescription.

-If you’ve been charged with possession of Schedule I through Schedule III, you will have to spend up to a year in jail, but it could be longer if you have methamphetamine, PCP, or other Schedule I drugs.
+If you have been charged with possession of Schedule I through Schedule III, you will have to spend up to a year in jail, but it could be longer if you have methamphetamine, PCP, or other Schedule I drugs.

 If you are charged with selling or planning to sell Schedule I or Schedule II drugs, you could be sentenced to up to 15 years in prison and a fine of $250,000.
 If you had a weapon at the time of arrest or if you were near a school, the charges could be even more severe.

-As soon as you’ve been charged with drug possession, you should hire a defense attorney.
-This lawyer will examine what happened before and after your arrest and determine if there are any grounds for dismissing the charge (such as if the drugs did not belong to you or the police didn’t have probable cause to search you or your car).
+As soon as you have been charged with drug possession, you should hire a defense attorney.
+This lawyer will examine what happened before and after your arrest and determine if there are any grounds for dismissing the charge (such as if the drugs did not belong to you or the police did not have probable cause to search you or your car).

 Our team has experience helping clients fight misdemeanor and felony drug charges.
 We are ready to take on your case and give you the representation you deserve.
 Reach out to our legal team to get started.
 If you have also been arrested for drunk driving, our DUI lawyers of Bucks County, PA, can provide legal counsel.
 Contact us today!